stadium-software/repeater-datagrid/README.md

 ### "BasicSelect"
 Create a query called "BasicSelect".
 This will return a page of data that must be attached to the *Repeater*

-The "BasicSelect" query include the parameters below to facilitate *paging*:
+The "BasicSelect" query includes the parameters below to facilitate *paging*:
 1. @offsetRows: The number of records to skip
 2. @pageSize: The number of records to fetch

 ![](images/BasicQueryParameters.png)

+1. Create a new query called "BasicSelect" under the "StadiumFilterData" connector
+2. Add the query below
+3. Press the "Fetch Fields & Parameters" button
+4. Change the Type of the "@offsetRows" and "@pageSize" parameters to "Int64"

 **NOTE: When pasting this SQL into Stadium and pressing the "Fetch Fields & Parameters" button, an error will pop up.
 This is expected and not a problem.
 You need to set the Type option for the parameters called "offsetRows" and "pageSize" to "Int64" as shown below and press the "Fetch Fields & Parameters" button again.**